MicrosoftDocs/msix-docs/msix-src/app-installer/web-install-azure.md

 ---
 author: c-don
-title: UWP App Installation from an Azure Web Server
+title: Windows 10 App Installation from an Azure Web Server | Microsoft Docs
 description: This tutorial demonstrates how to set up an Azure web server, verify that your web app can host app packages, and invoke and use App Installer effectively. ms.author: cdon ms.date: 09/30/2018